ldiangelis/alpine/README.md

 5. We will discuss the token creation process for terminal, solana token-list commit, and why we have to use Strata Protocol to launch our token instead.

-I: Pull ubuntu image and set up user for the container
+I: Pull ubuntu image and set up container

 	# Pull latest version of Ubuntu from docker hub:
 		# sudo docker pull ubuntu:latest